aktRabbit/codefundo/README.md

 ### Data pre-processing
 The data can be divided into sub-sets for training, validation and testing.
 The output of a neural network is typically between 0 and 1 therefore the raw rainfall figures have to be scaled to a range between 0 and 1 before it can be used as input.
 Feed-forward neural network architecture can be considered in all of the initial datapre-processing.
+### Real valued outputs
+The raw data can be scaled by calculating the maximum (Rmax ) value and minimum (Rmin ) value over a n entire data set and for each rainfall value (ri ) in the set.
+Equation below shows the transformation used for scaling, where Rmax and xmin are the maximum and minimum rainfall values, ri is the original, and xi is the scaled value.

+##### Equation :-
+- xi = (ri - Rmin) / (Rmax - Rmin)